youyanggu/covid19_projections/estimating-true-infections-revisited.md

 - This approach was optimized on US data.
 It is not necessarily applicable to countries outside the United States, where testing guidelines/procedures may be drastically different.
 One may need to refit the prevalence curve to suit each country.

 - While all the methods on this page were developed independently, we want to note that this is not a novel approach.
 See prior work by [Peter Ellis](http://freerangestats.info/blog/2020/05/09/covid-population-incidence), [David Blake](https://medium.com/@dblake.mcg/making-the-o-zone-plots-2a83708f7d6a), and [Campbell et al](https://arxiv.org/pdf/2005.08459.pdf).
-As of November 2020, we are aware of one other website that provides estimates on both a state-level and county-level: [https://covidestim.org/](covidestim.org).
-They use a different methodology based on cases and deaths ([see pre-print](https://www.medrxiv.org/content/10.1101/2020.06.17.20133983v1)).
+As of November 2020, we are aware of one other website that provides estimates on both a state-level and county-level: [covidestim.org](https://covidestim.org/).
+They use a different methodology based on cases and deaths (see [pre-print](https://www.medrxiv.org/content/10.1101/2020.06.17.20133983v1)).

 - Note that our use of the term *infection fatality rate (IFR)* refers to true deaths divided by true infections.
 It is not age-adjusted.
 As a result, if there is an increasing prevalence of the disease in a younger population, then the IFR will decrease, despite the deadliness of the virus remaining unchanged among a particular age group.
 It is likely that the fatality rate for a given age group have not changed significantly.